National Marine Conservation Area

 National Marine Conservation Areas (NMCAs) is a Parks Canada programme responsible for marine areas managed for sustainability and containing smaller zones of high protection.
 They include the seabed, the water itself and any species which occur there.
 They may also include wetlands, estuaries, islands and other coastal lands.
 They are protected from dumping, undersea mining, as well as oil and gas exploration and development, which may damage the aquatic or terrestrial ecosystems in the conservation area.
 However, not all commercial activities are prohibited in these zones.
 Shipping, commercial and sport fishing, and recreational activities are allowed.

 Marine conservation at Nature Canada

 In 1996, Nature Canada developed its Marine Conservation Program in recognition that marine ecosystems were as affected by human activity as terrestrial ecosystems.
-At that time, Canada's National Parks Act was designed to guide conservation and protection only on land.
+At that time, Canada National Parks Act was designed to guide conservation and protection only on land.
 So that year, Nature Canada began advocating for new legislation that would enable the creation of national marine conservation areas.
+The Marine Conservation Area Act was passed to address those concerns.